Notice of Privacy Practices

 - Marketing Communications.
 We must also obtain your written authorization (“Your Marketing Authorization”) prior to using PHI to send you any marketing materials.
 (We can, however, provide you with marketing materials in a face-to-face encounter, without obtaining Your Marketing Authorization.)
 In addition, we may communication with you about products or services relating to your treatment, case management or care coordination, or alternative treatment, therapies, providers or care settings.
 We may use or disclose PHI to identify health-related services and products that may be beneficial to your health, and then contact you about the services and products.

 - Uses and Disclosures of Your Highly Confidential Information.
 In addition, federal and state law requires special privacy protections for certain highly confidential information about you (“Highly Confidential Information”), including the subset of your PHI that: (1) is maintained in psychotherapy notes, (2) is about mental health treatment, (3) is about alcohol and drug abuse prevention, treatment and referral, or (4) is about certain communicable diseases such as HIV/AIDS, hepatitis, and gonorrhea.
-For example, we will not release such Highly Confidential Information in response to a Subpoena, bit will follow state and federal requirements to provide you with notice and/or seek a court review of the request for your records.
+For example, we will not release such Highly Confidential Information in response to a Subpoena, but will follow state and federal requirements to provide you with notice and/or seek a court review of the request for your records.
+In the case of certain dangerous communicable diseases, state law requires us to report that data to the State Department of Health.
+In order for us to disclose your Highly Confidential Information for a purpose other than those permitted by law, we must obtain your written authorization.

 - Fundraising Communications.
-In connection with any fundraising, we may use or disclose to our fundraising staff your name, address and phone number, age, gender, date of birth and departments of service.
+In connection with any fundraising, we may use or disclose to our fundraising staff your name, address and phone number, age, gender, dates and departments of service.
 If you do not want to receive any fundraising requests, you may contact the Privacy Official at the address and telephone number provided at the bottom of this Notice.

 - Sale of PHI.
 We will not sell your information without your written authorization.
 We will not use or share your information for the purpose of marketing the services or products of non-Practice entities without your written authorization.